MySQL 5.6 supports delayed replication such that a

 To protect against user mistakes on the source.
 A DBA can roll back a delayed replica to the time just before the disaster.

 To test how the system behaves when there is a lag.
 For example, in an application, a lag might be caused by a heavy load on the replica.
 However, it can be difficult to generate this load level.
 Delayed replication can simulate the lag without having to simulate the load.
 It can also be used to debug conditions related to a lagging replica.

 To inspect what the database looked like long ago, without having to reload a backup.
 For example, if the delay is one week and the DBA needs to see what the database looked like before the last few days' worth of development, the delayed replica can be inspected.

 that provide information about the delay:

-SQL_Delay: A nonnegative integer indicating the number of seconds that the slave must lag the master.
+SQL_Delay: A nonnegative integer indicating the number of seconds that the replica must lag the source.